 - Easy to adjust the level of heat and spice to your liking

-- Perfect for freezing
+- Minimal Prep: Perfect for meal prep and freezing

 Spices